StuMP90/ugit/README.md

 ![uGit — A visual Git client](assets/cover.png)

-An interactive, GitKraken-style desktop git client for Linux and Windows, built with Tauri (Rust + `git2`) and React.
-It's aimed at everyday git workflows — browsing history, staging and committing, branching, merging, and resolving conflicts — without leaving a GUI.
+An interactive, desktop git client for Linux and Windows, built with Tauri (Rust + `git2`) and React.
+It's aimed at everyday git workflows — browsing history, staging and committing, branching, merging, and resolving conflicts — without leaving the GUI.

 ## Screenshots